Electron EDM and LFV decays in the light of Muon $(g-2)_\mu$ with U(2) flavor symmetry: U(2) flavor model

 \subsection{Flavor structure of Yukawa and dipole operator in charged leptons}

 In the lepton sector, we impose {$U(2)_{L_L} \otimes U(2)_{E_R}$} flavor symmetry, which is the corresponding subgroup acting only on the first two light families.
-The minimal set of the breaking terms, which are so called spurions, are
+The minimal set of the breaking terms, which are so called spurions, are \footnote{See the discussion to get this minimal set of spurions in the section 2 of \cite{Barbieri:2011ci}. }

 The two suprions can be parameterized by